 The Centre's interdisciplinary research teams will tackle several basic questions in cognitive science, and will implement intervention programs that will inform educational policy and clinical practice, with considerable potential impact for the health and social well-being of Australia.
 The five research programs will directly inform the diagnosis and treatment of a range of cognitive disorders, including dyslexia, specific language impairment, autism, dementia and schizophrenia.
 Finally, the Centre will further enhance Australia's international reputation in the study of cognition and its disorders.

 Research Nodes and Participating Institutions

 The ARC Centre of Excellence in Cognition and its Disorders brings together an extensive network of Australian and international research collaborators.
 The five collaborative research programs, which have been identified as CCD concentrations of research, will each involve numerous research staff and students, and will be administered at three Centre nodes and at a host of collaborating institutions.
 The administering node of the CCD is Macquarie University, with additional nodes at the University of New South Wales and at the University of Western Australia.
 There are two other Australian collaborating institutions, the University of New England and the University of Sydney.
-Plus, the CCD includes nine partner institutions from around the world: University of Auckland, New Zealand; the University of Oxford, UK; MRC Cognition and Brain Science Unit, Cambridge, UK; Cardiff University, UK; the University of Hong Kong, Hong Kong; Institute of Education, University of London, UK; Royal Holloway, University of London, UK; the University of Kansas, USA; and the University of York, UK.
+Plus, the CCD includes eight partner institutions from around the world: Cardiff University, UK; INECO Foundation, Argentina; Institute of Education, University College London, UK; LWL Universitätsklinikum der Ruhr-Universität Bochum, Germany; Royal Holloway, University of London, UK; University College London, UK; The University of Auckland, New Zealand; University of East Anglia, UK; University of Kansas, USA; University of Oxford, UK and University of York, UK.

 Governance and Management